JJWallis/single-price-grid/README.md

 }
 ```

 I had only recently learnt about the `grid-column` property when using CSS Grid, so this project provided a nice means at practicing it.
-For me, the most difficult challenge when using Grid is visualising the layout in terms of columns and rows and figuring out where each item should stretch to.
-I realise this will come with more practice, and I'm aware of the Grid inspector tool that lives in the Developer Tools as well.
+For me, the most difficult challenge when using Grid is visualising the layout in terms of columns and rows, whilst figuring out where each item should stretch to.
+I realise this will come with more practice, and I'm aware of the Grid inspector tool that lives in the Developer Tools to help us out as well.

 ### Continued development

-I look forward to experimenting more with the border-radius property, since I find myself constantly having to change specific corner radiuses at different viewport sizes.
+I look forward to experimenting more with the border-radius property since I find myself constantly having to change specific corner radiuses at different viewport sizes manually.

-### Useful resources

--  [Example resource 1](https://www.example.com) - This helped me for XYZ reason.

 ## Author